Methodology & Data Sources

 Known data quality limitations

-The per-barangay population dataset we use is derived from publicly released census tables.
-While the bulk of the data is accurate, a small number of records contain clear artefacts — typically barangays showing population drops of 90% or more between 2015 and 2020, which is not physically plausible.
+The per-barangay population dataset we use is derived from official PSA census tables.
+While the bulk of the data is accurate, a small number of records contain clear artefacts — typically barangays showing implausible population drops between census periods.
 These appear to be upstream data entry errors rather than genuine depopulation.

-On our ranking pages we apply a plausibility filter to the “smallest barangays” list specifically: any barangay with a 2020 population under 50 or with a drop of more than 75% from its 2015 baseline is excluded.
+On our ranking pages we apply a plausibility filter to the “smallest barangays” list specifically: any barangay with a 2024 POPCEN population under 50 or with a drop of more than 75% from its 2020 baseline is excluded.
 This removes the obviously-broken rows while preserving genuinely small rural barangays.
 The “most populous” and “fastest growing” rankings do not need this filter because their top entries use larger numbers where data quality is reliable.

-Individual barangay pages show the raw 2015 and 2020 numbers as published in the source data.
+Individual barangay pages show the raw 2015, 2020, and 2024 figures as published in the source data.
 If you find an error on a specific page, please submit a correction via the contact form and we will investigate.

 Update cadence

-• Geographic and population data: updated when the Philippine Statistics Authority releases new census tables.
+- Geographic and population data: updated when new official Philippine census figures are released.

 Corrections